Synbios/is27/README.md

 ###### Discussion
 The test uses the class definition to wrap the test code so it can be reused.
 The makefile makes it relatively easy to run.

 Ideally, I'd like to run the test against some known data from a calendar.
 However, I cannot find them, so the data are generated from a known date.
-Another approach is to save the correct output once, so in the future, if we need to modify the code we can regenerate the data and compare it to the one we saved.
+An alternative approach is to save the correct output once.
+So we can regenerate the data and compare it to the one we saved if we need to modify the code in the future.

 The solution also checks for timeout.
-This kind of calculations should only take a small amount of time.
+(This kind of calculations should only take a small amount of time.)

-Also please note that the script does not test the years before A.D.
-1. This is because the 4-digit year is only used for years in A.D.
-When someone wants to calculate the result for the year 2000 B.C. she should input -1999 (instead of -2000), thus I assume B.C. years are out of the input domain, the earliest starting year is year 1.
+Also please note that the script does not test the time before A.D.
+1. This is because the integer number year format is only used for time in A.D.
+So I assume B.C. years are out of the input domain and the earliest starting year is year 1 (because, for example, when someone wants to calculate the result for the year 2000 B.C. she should input -1999 instead of -2000).